BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Probabilistic Modeling of Code-Test Interactions

 \subsubsection{Order of Belief Updates}

-To stabilize the co-evolutionary dynamics and bootstrap belief propagation, BACE follows a strict order of updates within each generation: \begin{enumerate} \item \textbf{Code Updates on Anchors:} Code beliefs $b(c_i)$ are first updated using only the anchor set $\mathcal{T}_{anchor}$.
-This identifies a credible core population of candidates. \item \textbf{Test Updates:} Test beliefs $b(t_j)$ are then updated using the evidence from the now-anchored code population.
-Tests are effectively audited by the most credible code candidates. \item \textbf{Code Updates on Test Priors:} Finally, code beliefs are further updated using the evidence from the evolved tests.
-Crucially, this step utilizes the test beliefs from the \textit{start} of the generation (priors) to prevent unstable feedback loops and ensure that test-driven evidence is properly dampened by their initial uncertainty. \end{enumerate}
+Within each generation, BACE first updates the code based on Anchors to identify credible code candidates, then updates tests effectively auditing them by the most credible code candidates, and finally updates the code on test priors.
+Crucially, this step utilizes the test beliefs from the \textit{start} of the generation (priors) to prevent unstable feedback loops and ensure that test-driven evidence is properly dampened by their initial uncertainty.
+This order stabilizes the co-evolutionary dynamics and bootstrap belief propagation.